Raymond Hsu, MD

 |University of California, San Francisco||M.A.S. in Clinical Research|| Graduate Division (Advance Training in Clinical Research)||2012|

 ||2013||F32 Ruth L. Kirschstein National Research Service Award|

 ||2013||KL2 Career Development Award|

 ||2018||K23 Career Development Award|

-Dr. Hsu maintains an outpatient clinic practice of patients with broad spectrum of kidney diseases, hypertension, and end-stage renal disease on dialysis, and also attends on the inpatient nephrology consult service at Moffitt-Long Hospital.
-He is active in teaching fellows, residents, and medical students.
+Clinically, Dr. Hsu sees patients with a wide spectrum of kidney diseases and maintains a panel of patients with end-stage renal disease on dialysis.
+He also attends on the inpatient nephrology consult service at Moffitt-Long Hospital.

-Acute kidney injury, acute renal failure, chronic kidney disease, dialysis, end-stage renal disease, hypertension, epidemiology, biostatistics
+Acute kidney injury, acute renal failure, biostatistics, blood pressure, chronic kidney disease, dialysis, epidemiology, end-stage renal disease, health disparities, hypertension, nephrology, outcomes research

 Derived automatically from this person's publications.

 People in Profiles who have published with this person.